What are the main things to do in Lombok?

-Lombok is another beautiful island of Indonesia and I explored a bit of it in 3 days.
-What is not to miss?
+Lombok is another beautiful island of Indonesia and I explored the South of Lombok during my 3 days in Kuta, Lombok.
+What is not to miss and which are the best beaches in South Lombok?
 What to do and how?
 Read more to find out what to do if you will be visiting Kuta Lombok, Indonesia!

 Lombok is very close to Bali and you can reach it from Bali by boat or plane.
 I tried both, got there by plane and returned by boat!
 Both trips felt shaky, but it was all safe.
 Of course, I am not used to

 After the heartbreaking earthquake from August 2019, the North of Lombok is more or less abandoned, most roads leading to touristic attractions like waterfalls and mountains are closed and there isn’t much to do since all looks deserted and the resorts are almost empty.
 But locals have resumed their lives, the city was busy and the villages were roaming with locals.
 Where are they to go?
 Nowhere.